January 4, 2021

 Using sophisticated AI software to choreograph their movements, the drones from Celestial reached an altitude of 150m and top speeds of up to 25mph to form images created by Scottish illustrator, Gary Wilson.

 John Hopkins, Director of Celestial and Director of Fare Well, said “At Celestial we pull down the stars to create a brand new artistic medium that brings people together through a shared sense of wonder.
+There are also studies on how people can make use of prescribed Delta 8 THC vape for their overall health.
 For the Hogmanay commission we combined the ancient medium of poetry with our cutting edge artistry to represent a journey from the past and into a brighter, greener, healthier future.”

 Visual development artist Gary Wilson said “It’s been a hard year.
 We’ve had to adjust our lives to the unexpected and unpredictable.
 We’ve had to separate ourselves, and find new ways to be together.
 These pieces are our attempts to capture that in words, music, and images; all working in different places, never meeting beyond the screen.
 It was a daunting task, unlike anything I’ve worked on before, but I think we’ve come up with something worth sharing.
 It may not be how we would normally ring in the new, but celebration is as much about hellos as goodbyes.”

 Reflecting Jackie’s poem, the drones in Part 3 depict a series of images including a baby representing the rebirth of a new year; two hands reaching out to touch, highlighting our sharing of the planet’s air with us and of nature, depicted by Scotland’s eagle soaring above Edinburgh.
 Part three concludes with the words ‘WE ARE ONE – 2021’ – an emotive and hopeful conclusion to Fare Well that, together and with nature, we can build a better future.